How to Create Marketing Videos That Connect with Your Audience

 Explainer Videos

-These animated videos use characters, graphics, and minimal text to explain a complex product or concept clearly.
+These animated videos utilise characters, graphics, and minimal text to clearly explain a complex product or concept.
 They work well when you need to simplify an abstract idea or walk through a multi-step process.

 Testimonial Videos